bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

    "pandas", "Don't capitalize `pandas`_"
    "Python", "Always capitalize Python (the language)"

+For definitions and concepts used throughout Bokeh's documentation, see the :ref:`userguide_glossary` in :ref:`userguide_concepts`.

 In general, see the `word list of the Google developer documentation style guide`_ for reference.